Skip to content

 Established Projects

-Use BMad Method effectively when working on existing projects and legacy codebases, sometimes also referred to as brownfield projects.
+Use BMad Method effectively when working on existing projects and legacy codebases.

 This guide covers the essential workflow for onboarding to existing projects with BMad Method.